Casey Neistat: Daily vlogs

 Neistat started to post daily vlogs on YouTube on March 26, 2015.
-Neistat has stated that he sees his vlogs more as a forum as opposed to a daily journal.
+Neistat stated that he sees his vlogs more as a forum as opposed to a daily journal.
 On January 19, 2016, Neistat posted his 300th vlog, although between November 2016 and March 2017 Neistat stopped making vlogs to focus more on short films.

 Particularly popular videos have included snowboarding on New York City streets during the January 2016 United States blizzard.
-The video gained 6.5 million views on YouTube within 24 hours.
+The video had 6.5 million views on YouTube within 24 hours.

 On September 6, 2016, Neistat won GQ's "New Media Star" Man of the Year Award.

-In October 2017, Neistat met with Indonesian President Joko Widodo.
+In October 2017, Neistat met with Indonesian president Joko Widodo.

-As of July 13, 2018, Neistat has released 936 vlogs including other films on his YouTube channel since its creation on February 15, 2010.
-On August 23, 2015, Neistat reached 1 million subscribers which increased to 4 million by August 2016.
-As of February 2023, his channel has received 12.5 million subscribers.
+By July 2018, Neistat had released 936 vlogs and other films since the channel started on February 15, 2010.
+In August 2015, Neistat reached one million subscribers, and reached four million by August 2016.
+By February 2023, his channel has 12.5 million subscribers.

-In March 2022, his film titled 'Under the Influence', a documentary following David Dobrik and examining various controversies around him, was premiered at SXSW.
+In March 2022, his film titled Under the Influence, a documentary following David Dobrik and examining various controversies around him, premiered at SXSW.

 Advertising

-In addition to his career in television and film, Neistat also directs and stars in television commercials, having worked with clients such as Samsung, Nike, Google, Finn Jewelry, J.Crew, and Mercedes-Benz.
+In addition to his career in television and film, Neistat has also directed and starred in television commercials, having worked with clients such as Samsung, Nike Google, Finn Jewelry, J.Crew, and Mercedes-Benz.

 Make It Count

-Make It Count is a video written, directed, and starring Neistat for Nike.
+Make It Count is a video written, directed and starring Neistat for Nike.
 The video begins with scrolling text that reads: "Nike asked me to make a movie about what it means to #makeitcount.
 Instead of making their movie, I spent the entire budget traveling around the world with my friend Max.
 We'd keep going until the money ran out.
 It took 10 days."